 In addition to seating areas and landscaping, the park features metal art panels designed by Char Downs, fiber art banners created by Freda Fairchild, glazed ceramic art tiles by John Hasegawa, and the sculpture, Fluid Progress, by Paducah School of Art & Design sculpture students Michael Copeland and Lu Colby.

-Mayor Gayle Kaler initiated the project with the desire to turn a small vacant area into a creative outdoor space.
-The City of Paducah Planning Department then held a public charrette to gain input for the park.
-Mayor Kaler says, “Spaces that are tucked away offer a place for reflection, reading, conversation and enjoyment of the surroundings.
+The ribbon cutting ceremony for the park was held June 20, 2016.
+Then mayor, Gayle Kaler, initiated the project with the desire to turn a small vacant area into a creative outdoor space.
+The City of Paducah Planning Department held a public charrette to gain input for the park.
+Mayor Kaler said, “Spaces that are tucked away offer a place for reflection, reading, conversation and enjoyment of the surroundings.
 This ART park is a pocket park which implies a secret garden place that can be used in many ways by our community and visitors.
 I believe people will be very happy with their newly reborn space on Market Square.”
-Kaler adds, “In the park’s design, using local artists was a priority for me.
+Kaler added, “In the park’s design, using local artists was a priority for me.
 The park has been a collaboration of many minds and talents along with community and business support.”